 Keywords: incorrect name, deed of rectification, SMSF deed of variation

-Incorrect or omitted names (e.g. missing middle names) can cause problems for clients.
+Incorrect or omitted names (e.g. missing middle names, incorrectly spelt names) can cause problems for clients.

-If, after you have selected the solution appropriate to you, you need to amend the SMSF Deed's Schedule (perhaps due to a third party's request, for example, a bank) then you may use the SMSF Deed of Variation.
-You need to be aware, when you use the SMSF Deed of Variation form, you are effectively adopting a new set of rules for your Fund.
+a) For a SMSF Trust Deed, you may use the SMSF Deed of Variation service available on the platform - you must be aware, however, that when you use the SMSF Deed of Variation form, you are effectively adopting a new set of rules for your Fund.
 Read more here.

 Disclaimer: You acknowledge and agree that our Services and Materials do not constitute or contain personal or general advice for the purpose of the Corporations Act 2001 (Cth) and that we, our employees and advisers do not offer any legal, accounting, tax or other professional advice or services in connection with the provision of our Services and any Materials.